Smart debugging of Anqi CMS templates: how to usedumpThe filter easily locates display issues

 <h1>{{ archive.Title|dump }}</h1>

-After refreshing the page, ifarchive.Titleis empty,dumpit may display something similarstring(0) ""The word 'auto' has been translated to 'English'.<h1>The label style is incorrect, then you know the problem is not with the data itself, but with CSS.
+After refreshing the page, ifarchive.Titleis empty,dumpIt may display something similarstring(0) ""such characters indicate that it is an empty string.
+If it shows the correct title text, but your<h1>The label style is wrong, then you know the problem is not in the data itself, but in CSS.

-Further, if you want to view the entirearchivedetailed information of the object, you can do this:
+To go further, if you want to view the entirearchiveobject's detailed information, you can do this:

 {{ archive|dump }}